isra00/neo-transposer/README.md

  * Approach pedagógico: facilidad de uso pero informando de qué se está haciendo.
 Uso de lenguaje apropiado.
 Promover uso del Resucitó oficial.
  * Dad gratis lo que gratis habéis recibido: La aplicación será siempre gratuita.
  * Simplicidad.

-### How to install ###

- 1. Clone the git repository.
- 2. Install the dependencies with `composer install`.
- 3. Create a MySQL database and dump song_data.sql on it.
- 4. Adjust the config.php with your DB data.
- 5. Check that .htaccess and the Apache config are OK.